czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

     - Example: parse: "nohewontgosoon"
       - Need spaces and punctuations to parse speech
     - Stream of bits without transitions (change in signal value) is equally hard to parse
-    - Real data may contain all `0`s, so how w can you ensure transitions?
+    - Real data may contain all `0`s, so how can you ensure transitions?
       - Coding => adds cost
     - Code to ensure that every `n` bits, you get at least `m` transitions
       - Different coding schemes parameterized by `m` and `n`